-- With the growth of food retail expected to remain low in the next few years, players that want to expand must consider the potential that digitalization offers for engaging with customers and opening new revenue streams.
+- With the growth of food retail expected to remain low in the next few years, players that want to expand must consider the potential that digitalisation offers for engaging with customers and opening new revenue streams.
 E-commerce is a significant growth opportunity for grocery retailers and food manufacturers.
-However, digitalization presents new challenges for retailers, as the logistics costs of e-commerce threaten to erode profit margins.
+However, digitalisation presents new challenges for retailers, as the logistics costs of e-commerce threaten to erode profit margins.

 - Improved competitive capabilities

 - Better planning and forecasting